GeoscienceAustralia/wagl/docs/source/configuration.rst

 Same options as the *Atmospherics* task.

-[BilinearInterpolationBand]
+[InterpolateCoefficient]
 ---------------------------

 base_dir
   A name indicating the base directory to output the results to.
-  Internally defaults to _bilinear.
+  Internally defaults to _interpolation.

 compression
   The compression filter to use (internally the code defaults to use *lzf*.